 Keller performed the jet grouting work in a sensitive and congested environment without impacting or damaging numerous existing active utilities.

-The soft, compressible soils below excavation subgrade provided limited support at the base of the cantilevered secant pile support of excavation.
-Potential water inflow through the earth support and into the excavation from the sand and gravel lenses was also a concern, as was settlement of existing active utilities during installation of a new portion of driven tunnel.
+The soft, compressible soils below the excavation subgrade provided limited support at the base of the cantilevered secant pile support of excavation.
+Potential water inflow through the earth support and into the excavation from the sand and gravel lenses was also a concern, as was the settlement of existing active utilities during the installation of a new portion of the driven tunnel.

 Keller provided a super jet grouting solution to 1) strategically underpin and support the existing utilities during new tunnel section installation, 2) reinforce the soils around the earth support to provide additional passive resistance, and 3) minimize water flow into the excavation.
 Maintaining jet grouting spoil return can be challenging in clays and silts and is critical when jetting beneath existing structures and utilities.
 Keller implemented a jet grouting process customized for the site and subsurface conditions to avoid damage to the utilities.